-David Beck is a Professor of Linguistics at the University of Alberta.
-He has worked and published extensively on the Salishan language Lushootseed and on Upper Necaxa Totonac, an endangered language of East Central Mexico.
-He is currently an editor of the Brill Studies in Indigenous Languages of the Americas book series and about to take over as co-editor of the International Journal of American Linguistics.
+Dr. Beck is a Professor of Linguistics at the University of Alberta.
+He has worked and published extensively on Lushootseed, a Salishan language, and on Upper Necaxa Totonac, an endangered language of East Central Mexico.
+He is an editor of the book series Brill’s Studies in the Indigenous Languages of the Americas and a co-editor of the International Journal of American Linguistics.
 His fieldwork on Upper Necaxa has produced two practical vocabularies for the indigenous community and he is currently an advisor to the Tulalip (Lushootseed) Tribal language programme.
-Dr. Beck will bring to the project his extensive experience on developing partnerships with indigenous communities, as well as his knowledge of Totonac.
+Dr. Beck contributed to ALT Lab with his extensive experience on developing partnerships with indigenous communities, as well as his knowledge of Totonac.

-Isabell is a PhD student of Linguistics at the University of Alberta.
+Dr. Hubert Lyall worked with ALT Lab as a PhD student of Linguistics at the University of Alberta.
 Her research focuses on Psycholinguistics, especially on individual differences in Language processing and word production, and on Natural Language Processing.
-At the ALTlab, she worked on developing the first Optical Character Recognition models for Haida.
+At ALTlab, she worked on developing the first Optical Character Recognition models for Haida.

-Juhani Järvikivi is Associate Professor of Linguistics and Director of the Centre for Comparative Psycholinguistics at the University of Alberta.
-His work takes an. experimental psycholinguistic approach to aspects of language and cognition across populations and across languages.
+Dr. Järvikivi is Associate Professor of Linguistics and Director of the Centre for Comparative Psycholinguistics at the University of Alberta.
+His work takes an experimental psycholinguistic approach to aspects of language and cognition across populations and across languages.
 His current research concentrates on language comprehension in mono- and bilingual children and adult language learners.

-Sally Rice is Professor of Linguistics at the University of Alberta, and was one of the scholars involved with the founding of CILLDI.
-She has worked extensively with indigenous languages of the Athapaskan family, in particular Dene Suline, spoken across much of central Canada.
-While with ALT Lab she lent her years of experience in fostering partnerships with indigenous communities, as well as her knowledge of Dene Suline.
+Dr. Rice is Professor of Linguistics at the University of Alberta, and was one of the scholars involved with the founding of CILLDI.
+She has worked extensively with Indigenous languages of the Dene languages family, in particular Dëne Sųłıné, spoken across much of central Canada.
+While with ALT Lab, she lent her years of experience in fostering partnerships with Indigenous communities, as well as her knowledge of Dëne Sųłıné.